UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 * **User launches a specific Learning Unit from the RESPECT Launcher app**: the RESPECT launcher app is used to launch a specific Learning Unit (e.g. lesson, assessment)
 * **User launches the edtech app and logs in via RESPECT (single sign-on)**: the user launches an edtech app (Edtech API consumer app as below) via their operating system's default launcher and selects to login using their RESPECT launcher account

+App developers are expected to host their own app manifest and OPDS catalogs of available learning units on their own servers.

 Terms:

 * __Learning Unit__: A distinct learning unit that can be assigned to a learner.
 A Learning Unit can be any